What Is Workers' Comp Insurance?

 Start with any deadlines you must meet

-Work backward from your coverage deadline to ensure you have at least two to three weeks for the approval and setup process.
-Common deadlines include:
+Work backward from your coverage deadline and give yourself at least two to three weeks for approval and setup.
+Deadlines to watch:

-• State requirement deadlines: Most states require coverage before your first employee's first day of work
+• State requirements: Most states require coverage before your first employee's first day.

-• Contract start dates: Client or general contractor agreements often require proof of coverage before work begins
+• Contract start dates: Client and general contractor agreements require proof of coverage before work begins.

-• Lease agreements: Commercial landlords typically require coverage documentation before move-in
+• Lease agreements: Commercial landlords require coverage documentation before move-in.

-• Loan or financing requirements: Lenders may require proof of coverage as a condition of funding
+• Loan or financing: Lenders may require proof of coverage as a condition of funding.

 2. 2